DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 Contact ECF contract managers via email for more information on exact dates.

-For participants who expect to complete their ECF-based training in more than 2 years, providers [should confirm the schedule](LINK NEEDED):
+Participants who expect to complete their ECF-based training in more than 2 years, should have their [schedule updated](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule) to one for the following:

 ```
  "schedule_identifier": "ecf-extended-september"